magicDGS/ReadTools/docs/index.md

 > `java -jar ReadTools.jar`

-For a long description of each tool:
+For a detailed description of each tool:

 > `java -jar ReadTools.jar <toolName> --help`